Episode 4:

 administrative & support services

 In Honolulu, Administrative & Support Services plays a critical role in enabling workforce mobility—not by concentrating opportunity within a single industry, but by helping workers access and move between opportunities across the broader economy.
+This is not a destination sector—it is a connector across the economy.

 55% STARs access (high)